cuhHub/Noir/docs/api-reference/noir/built-ins/services/taskservice.md

 Useful for iterating through large tables without freezes due to taking too long in a tick.

-Only works for tables that are sequential.
-Please use `Noir.Libraries.Table:Values()` to convert a non-sequential table into a sequential table.
+Works for sequential and non-sequential tables, although **order is NOT guaranteed**.

 ### Parameters
 - `tbl`: table<integer, any>
 - `chunkSize`: integer - How many values to iterate per tick
-- `callback`: fun(value: - any, currentTick: integer|nil, completed: boolean|nil)
+- `callback`: fun(value: - any, currentTick: integer|nil, completed: boolean|nil) `currentTick` and `completed` are never nil.
+They are marked as so to mark the paramters as optional
 ### Returns
 - `NoirTickIterationProcess`